ivutha2/alx-low_level_programming-1/0x01-variables_if_else_while/README.md

-read me for c variables
+read me for c variables if, else if and while